amnn/typed-geomlab-report/report.md

 Another target for improvement is \textit{generalisation}: When type checking a \texttt{let} expression or top-level definition, $e$, after inferring a type for the expression being defined, we take its \textit{closure} by universally quantifying any remaining free variables (see the algorithm above) --- The variables quantified by this process are said to be \textit{owned} by $e$.

 A \text{na\"ive} algorithm traverses the entire type being closed over, searching for unbound variables.
-To prune the traversal, we annotate each type with a \textit{level}, associating it with a \texttt{let} expression or definition node: A \texttt{let} expression's level increases with nesting (cf. de-Bruijn indices, but limited to other \texttt{let} expressions).
+To prune the traversal, we annotate each type with a \textit{level}, associating it with a \texttt{let} expression or definition node: A \texttt{let} expression's level increases with nesting (cf. de Bruijn indices, but limited to other \texttt{let} expressions).
 Variables are annotated with the level of the expression that owns them, and compound types are annotated with the max level of any variable they mention.
 Then when closing over a type for a definition at level $l$, we only traverse compound types with level $l^\prime$ if $l^\prime\geq l$.

 \subsubsection{Instantiation}